1wunderkind/loopgpt-backend/docs/privacy/data-handling.md

-# Privacy & Data Handling Policy
+# Data Handling & Privacy Policy

-**App Name:** LeftoverGPT
-**Platform:** LooptOS
-**Last Updated:** Dec 21, 2025

-## 1. Data Collection & Usage
+## Core Principle: Data Minimization

-LeftoverGPT is designed with a "Privacy First" architecture.
-We strictly minimize data collection.
+LeftoverGPT is designed to operate with the absolute minimum amount of user data required to fulfill its function.
+We strictly adhere to a "No-Knowledge" policy regarding sensitive user information.

-### What We Process
+## What We Collect
-*   **Ingredients & Dietary Preferences:** Used solely to generate recipes.
-*   **Recipe Adjustments:** Used to modify generated content.
-*   **Checkout Session Data:** When you explicitly click "Checkout", we temporarily store the list of ingredients to generate a cart link.
-This data is associated with a random, ephemeral session token.
+- **Ingredients:** The list of ingredients you provide to generate recipes.
+- **Recipe Preferences:** Dietary restrictions, meal types, and time limits you explicitly state.
+- **Coarse Location:** Country-level location (e.g., "US") derived from IP address solely for the purpose of selecting the correct commerce provider (e.g., MealMe vs. Instacart).
+This data is ephemeral and not stored.

-### What We Do NOT Collect
+## What We DO NOT Collect
+- **Precise Location:** We NEVER collect, process, or store GPS coordinates, Zip Codes, or street addresses.
-*   **Personal Identifiable Information (PII):** We do not collect names, emails, phone numbers, or addresses.
+- **Personal Identifiers:** We do not collect names, email addresses, or phone numbers.
-*   **Precise Location:** We do not request or store GPS data.
-*   **Chat Transcripts:** We do not log or store your conversation history with ChatGPT.
+- **Chat Transcripts:** We do not store the content of your conversations with ChatGPT.
-*   **Payment Information:** All transactions occur on third-party provider sites (e.g., Instacart, MealMe).
-We never see your credit card details.

-## 2. Data Retention

-*   **Checkout Sessions:** Stored for 30 minutes (TTL) to facilitate the redirect, then permanently deleted.
-*   **Logs:** Operational logs (error rates, latency) are retained for 7 days and contain no user content.

-## 3. Third-Party Sharing
+## Commerce & Third-Party Handoff

-We only share data when you explicitly trigger a commerce action:
+When you choose to order missing ingredients, we generate a secure, opaque link to a third-party fulfillment provider (e.g., MealMe, Instacart).

+> **LeftoverGPT does not collect delivery addresses or ZIP codes.**
-*   **Grocery Providers:** If you choose to checkout, we pass the ingredient list to the selected provider (e.g., Instacart) to pre-fill your cart.
+> If you proceed to checkout, you will be redirected to a third-party provider who may request address information to fulfill your order.

-## 4. User Control

-*   **Opt-In Commerce:** No external links are generated without your explicit click.
-*   **Transparency:** All external links are clearly labeled.

-## 5. Contact

-For privacy concerns, please contact: support@looptos.ai
+This "Address-First Handoff" ensures that your sensitive delivery information is provided directly to the merchant, never to us.